nepiskopos/templates_to_language_evaluation/README.md

 ### Details
 In addition to the original projects as they were provided by their respective authors, we have performed the following modifications/additions:
 - several bug fixes in all of the 3 software projects
-- ported code to newer versions of toolkits (PyTorch and TensorFlow)
+- ported code to newer versions of toolkits (PyTorch 1.0 and TensorFlow 1.15)
-- created custom Bash scripts to group together several commands that are sometimes needed for a single operation
+- created custom Bash scripts to group together several commands that are needed for a single operation
-- created custom Python scripts for post-processing outputs as well as comparing and evaluating the models
+- created custom Python scripts for post-processing outputs as well as evaluating the models
-- created a Dockerfile, which creates a container and takes care of everything in an straightforward and automatic way
+- created a Dockerfile, which creates an all-in-one image and takes care of everything in an straightforward and automatic way
 - created a User Interface that abstracts the complexity of the Docker commands and the Bash scripts

 ---